ucldc/nuxeo_merritt/README.md

 ## Infrastructure-as-Code Development

-The AWS infrastructure needed to run the nuxeo_merritt code in Fargate can be found in the `sceptre/` directory.
+The AWS infrastructure needed to run the nuxeo_merritt code in Fargate is created via a CloudFormation template.
+This template can be found in the `sceptre/` directory.
 See the [sceptre documentation](https://docs.sceptre-project.org/latest/) for information on how to install and use sceptre.

 To create/update the infrastructure: